 - Infertility is a topic that really isn’t discussed much.
 Let’s discuss why it was important to have a story about the struggles of it.

-- Brandon, Sloan’s boyfriend and Peter’s best friend, tragically passes away in a car accident.
+- Brandon, Sloan’s boyfriend and Josh’s best friend, tragically passes away in a car accident.
 The scenes are heartbreaking—were you surprised when it happened?

-- The tragedy really forces Peter and Kristen to evaluate what’s important in life.
+- The tragedy really forces Josh and Kristen to evaluate what’s important in life.
 And Peter does plenty of research on how they could still have kids, even after Kristen’s surgery.
-Kristen finally lets Peter in and they quickly get married.
+Kristen finally lets Josh in and they quickly get married.
 Let’s talk about this and how they finally came together.

 - And it turns out, Kristen was able to get pregnant and gave birth to a healthy baby.
 What did you think about the ending?